 - 1. Open elective will be selected by our students from other department course syllabus depending on their interest. - 2.
-Open electives offered by Biochemistry Department will be for students of life sciences other than Biochemistry.
+Open electives offered by Biochemistry Department will be for students other than Biochemistry.

-MSc Biochemistry :: Model Question paper
+MSc Biochemistry:: Model Ouestion paper

 Semester I/II/III/IV Title of the Paper